 Between 2010 - 2015 Sarah regularly spoke in the House of Commons on subjects of importance to her constituents.
 Since her election Sarah’s record of speaking in the House of Commons has remained above average for MPs, with Sarah leading debates on subjects ranging from bee health to energy provision for households off the main gas grid.
 In addition to her Social Care role, Sarah also served as Co-Chair of the APPG for Sepsis, and as Co-Chair for the APPG on Arts and Health.

 From May 2015 to July 2016 Sarah was a Government Whip with Departmental responsibility for DEFRA.

-In July 2016 Sarah was appointed as Parliamentary under-Secretary of State at the Home Office for Vulnerability, Safeguarding and Countering Extremism.
-For more information on Sarah’s role in the Home Office, please use the following link:
+From July 2016 to November 2017 Sarah was Parliamentary under-Secretary of State at the Home Office for Vulnerability, Safeguarding and Countering Extremism.

 Sarah's expenses are regularly published online by the Independent Parliamentary Standards Authority (IPSA) The IPSA website can be accessed at: http://www.parliamentary-standards.org.uk/SearchFunction.aspx

 You can view Sarah's votes in the House of Commons in detail via the following link: https://hansard.parliament.uk/search/MemberContributions?memberId=4071&type=Divisions

 Sarah grew up in Truro and Falmouth, a part of Cornwall where she has family roots stretching back for generations.
 She was educated locally at Marlborough Infants, Clare Terrace Primary School and Falmouth School before reading History at King’s College London and as was a Rotary International Scholar at the Graduate School of International Relations at Denver University, USA.